 Some of the most common uses for folding gates are:

 - Retail settings and storefronts

 - Car parks

-Other options to add with your folding gate:
+Other options for your folding gate are:

 - May be hinged so gate can fold aside to allow maximum opening width, which is useful for smaller openings and entrances.